JonasMiksch/Research_Project_SimCLR/README.md

       - Disable mounting of google drive account and unzipping of images
-      - change working directory, csv paths and image paths accordingly -> for classifier file do the same, also change the name of the pretrained model
+      - change working directory, csv paths and image paths accordingly
       - rename model to pretraining model